Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

 Or, to put it more formally:

-    "The Binary Midpointing Priciple"
+    "The Index Midpointing Priciple"

-        A binary point can be rewritten as the distance from the midpoint of its containing index in an average of at least one bit less than counting from 0.
+        A logical index point can be rewritten as the distance from the midpoint of its containing index in at least one bit less than counting from 0.

 ### Why?
 Well, because binary is literally repeating the same values twice before growing by one bit -